Ringer (TV series): Development and production

 The pilot was announced in early 2011 for CBS.
 Filming for the pilot began in March 2011 in New York City.
 The pilot was directed by Richard Shepard and written by Eric Charmelo and Nicole Snyder.
-The remainder of the series was entirely filmed in Los Angeles.
+The remainder of the series was filmed in Los Angeles.
 Gellar served as executive producer alongside Peter Traugott and Pam Veasey.

-In a surprise, the pilot was picked up to series on May 13, 2011 not by CBS, but by their sister network, The CW.
+In a surprise, the pilot was picked up to series on May 13, 2011, not by CBS, but by their sister network, The CW.
 This caused ABC Studios to drop out of co-producing the show, citing that it cannot produce a series for the economics of The CW.
 Warner Bros.
 Television stepped in as co-producers instead.
 On the CW's 2011-12 schedule the series was paired with 90210 and aired Tuesday nights at 9:00 pm Eastern/8:00 pm Central.
 The network initially ordered thirteen episodes.

 The series premiered on September 13, 2011.
 On October 12, 2011, the series was picked up for a full season of 22 episodes.